-And not Figure 4-3, which is what memory would look like if Rust instead copied the heap data as well.
-If Rust did this, the operation s2 = s1 could potentially be very expensive if the data on the heap was large.
+The representation does not look like Figure 4-5, which is what memory would look like if Rust instead copied the heap data as well.
+If Rust did this, the operation s2 = s1 could potentially be very expensive in terms of runtime performance if the data on the heap was large.